jilderthoekstra/granturismo/README.md

 # Python
 I'm currently running python 3.10.1 with pip 21.2.5.
 The following project dependancies need to be installed.
-* ahk                0.13.0
+* ~~ahk                0.13.0
-* mss                6.1.0
+* ~~mss                6.1.0
 * numpy              1.22.0
 * opencv-python      4.5.5.62
+* pywin32            303
-* pynput             1.7.6
+* pynput             1.7.6 (only for screenshot.py)

-Also make sure you got ahk installed.
+~~Also make sure you got ahk installed.
 You can download it here https://www.autohotkey.com/

 # How to run
 Make sure chiaki is running and that you are on the world selection screen.
 And just open powershell and run "python gran_turismo.py".
+Do not resize the stream window.
+You can move the window but don't move it offscreen or minimize it.
+You can put other windows on top of it and it "should" still work fine.
+Doing other stuff can potentially cause artifacts in the stream for some reason.
+So it could have a negative impact on the image recognitions logic.
-It should start selecting the pan american championship and start the race.
+After starting the script it should start selecting the pan american championship and start the race.
 To stop the script just go to your terminal/powershell and ctrl+c ;-)
 If the car is not steering or it steering to much open config.py file and adjust the value.
 Lowering the value will make the car steer more agressive.
 You can display the similarity value if you turn debug in the config to True which will hopefully make finetuning a bit easier.